 Where will my money be held?

 Unfortunately, this is the Bernie Madoff question that has to be asked.
-Yes, 99.99% of financial advisors are honest and good natured, but you need to protect yourself against the other 0.01%.
-The money should be “held” at a custodian and never just with the financial advisor.
-For example, I have control over my clients investments, but all of my clients investments are held at Fidelity.
-This means that my clients get monthly statements from Fidelity and can access their account each day through the Fidelity website.
-When a client funds their account via a check or rollover from an IRA, the check is always made payable to Fidelity and never to myself or my company.
+Yes, 99.99% of financial advisors are honest and good-natured, but you need to protect yourself against the other 0.01%.
+The money should be “held” by a custodian and never just with the financial advisor.
+For example, I have control over my client’s investments, but all of my client’s investments are held at Schwab or TD Ameritrade.
+This means that my clients get monthly statements from Fidelity and can access their accounts each day through the Schwab or TD Ameritrade website.
+When a client funds their account via a check or rollover from an IRA, the check is always made payable to Schwab or TD Ameritrade and never to myself or my company.
 It is extremely important that your advisor does not have custody of your account and you should have online access to your account in which you can see the account balance and change of account balance each day.

 Who will I be working with and how many other clients does my advisor work with?